2022 - 2023

 Shoes, Gloves, Gauntlets, and Socks

 Students will be measured for a pair of marching band shoes during the first week of camp.
 The cost of shoes is $35.
 Returning students may wear their current shoes provided they fit and are in excellent condition.
 Shoes are required to be brought to uniform fittings in order to check the condition and determine if new shoes will need to be purchased for the season.
-Payment for shoes and gloves will be due on the first day of band camp.
+Payment for shoes and gloves will be due by the end of band camp.
 The BSO will place one order for shoes.
 If additional shoes are needed after the initial order is placed, the student will incur the cost of the shoes plus shipping.
 Students will also be fitted for gloves.
 The cost of gloves is $5.
 It is a good idea to purchase two pairs of gloves to have an extra pair as backup.
 Students are expected to purchase long, black socks.
 Ankle and “no show” socks are unacceptable.

 If a student forgets his/her shoes, gloves, gauntlets, or socks for a game or competition, shoes may be rented for $5, and a new pair of gloves must be purchased for $5.
 Socks may be purchased for $5.
 Gauntlets may be rented for $5.
 Rented items must be returned to a chaperone after each event.
 Students will be issued a receipt for any items that are rented/purchased.
 That receipt must be returned with payment to ensure proper credit to the student’s account.
 The receipt and payment may be placed in the black box in the band room or given to a chaperone.
 Payment must be placed in an envelope marked with the student’s name and the reason for your payment.